March 18, 2026 5 min read

 If you run search for a service business, an agency, or a software company selling into SMBs, your reporting cadence should change in three ways:

 Search is still compounding.
-It is just compounding across more surfaces than your legacy dashboard was built for.
+It’s just compounding across more surfaces than your legacy dashboard was built for.

 The practical takeaway

-The winning teams will not be the ones obsessing over whether AI Overviews are “good” or “bad.”
+The winning teams won’t be the ones obsessing over whether AI Overviews are “good” or “bad.”

-That is the real job now: measure the path buyers actually take, not the path analytics used to make easiest to count.
+That’s the real job now: measure the path buyers actually take, not the path that analytics made easiest to count.